 Terms of Service

-These Terms of Service govern use of www.briance.ca and all residential cleaning services provided by Briance Services Inc.
+These Terms of Service govern use of www.briance.ca and the Briance platform, through which independent providers offer residential services.

 Last updated: January 1, 2026

-These Terms of Service govern use of www.briance.ca and all residential cleaning services provided by Briance Services Inc.
+These Terms of Service govern use of www.briance.ca and the Briance platform, through which independent providers offer residential services.

 By accessing the website, booking services, or maintaining an active subscription, you acknowledge that you have read, understood, and agree to be bound by these Terms.